guillermo-carrasco/BestPracticesWorkshop/DOCS/testing.md

 >Yay!
 I finished coding my functionality, that I'm pretty sure it works... maybe I should write
 >some tests...
 I don't have time, I'll do some manual checks and this should be ok.

-I can admit that sometimes writting a test can be even more difficult than writting the actual functionality to be tested, but one should always prioritize the testing.
+I can admit that sometimes writing a test can be even more difficult than writing the actual functionality to be tested, but one should always prioritize the testing.
 This specially applies to teams of developers.

 If you're developing a project together with other people, it is very probable that you cannot keep track of all of what your partners are doing, leading you to a situation where you don't understand all the project's code.
 This is OK, that's why you're on a team, and not working alone.
-However, this doesn't mean that both you and your team have to take care about not breaking other's code.
+However, this doesn't mean that both you and your team doesn't have to take care about not breaking other's code.

 Here is where testing helps.
 Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test, and finally refactors the new code to acceptable standards.

-THe advantages of writting this tests and executing them after each new addition to the code are (extracted from [this post](http://stackoverflow.com/questions/67299/is-unit-testing-worth-the-effort)):
+THe advantages of writing this tests and executing them after each new addition to the code are (extracted from [this post](http://stackoverflow.com/questions/67299/is-unit-testing-worth-the-effort)):

 1. Unit Tests allows you to make big changes to code quickly.
 You know it works now because you've run the tests, when you make the changes you need to make, you need to get the tests working again.
 This saves hours.